pdxmph/puppetverse/README.md

 Puppetverse provides a small, virtual Puppet lab you can deploy using [VirtualBox][] and [Vagrant][].
 After installing VirtualBox and Vagrant, you can clone this repository, `cd` into its directory, and issue the command `vagrant up` to set up and provision a working puppet master (`master`) and two agents (`arrakis` and `caladan`).

+It's o.k., but it's also just a few hours' work hacking on someone else's thing to suit my Debianesque proclivities.

 ## Setting Up

 You need VirtualBox and Vagrant.